nightgryphon/Blender_Photo_Reconstruction_Tools/README.md

 Distance: filter out too large jumps between cameras while navigating
 Angle: filter cameras with view direction too different from current camera

+## Orientation
+Change camera orientation with "Photo Reconstruction" panel -> Rotate camera
+If your photo set contain both vertical and horisontal captured photos it can be convenient to rotate such cameras to preserve general scene orientation on screen.
+This effect is achieved by rotating both camera and image.
+But this also require to adjust render area for such rotated cameras.
+If camera sensor/image does not fit scene try to use "Navigation panel"->"Refresh" button

 ## Other tools:

-- Change camera orientation with "Photo Reconstruction" panel -> Rotate camera
 - Toggle photo visibility with Ctrl-Down
 - Toggle imported mesh visibility with Ctrl-Up ("mesh1")
 - Save current view orientation with Photo Reconstruction -> Save Orientation